uktrade/iigb-beta-content/content/beta/regions/northern-ireland/proof-points/incentives/en_US.md

 ---
-title: Incentives to invest in Northern Ireland
+title: Incentives to invest
+link: incentives to invest
 borderColour: purple
 ---
 Northern Ireland offers tailored support packages for each investment, including:

-Cash grants for capital investments and employment
+- cash grants for capital investments and employment

-Government loans at concessionary rates
+- government loans at concessionary rates

-Equity funding up to a maximum value of £3 million
+- equity funding up to a maximum value of 3 million GBP

-Support for research and development, training and marketing
+- support for research and development, training and marketing

-Invest Northern Ireland 2017
+<div class="region--small-text"><p>Invest Northern Ireland 2017</p></div>